Interaction-aware hand motion retargeting spanning geometry, force, and self-supervision.

 Background and Definition#

-Motion Retargeting is a concept in character animation and robotics that refers to converting one individual’s joint state (qpos) to another similar individual’s joint state.
+In character animation and robotics, Motion Retargeting converts one individual’s joint state (qpos) into another individual’s joint state.

 Geometric Retargeting#